How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 I’ve looked through the web and noticed that many times we throw this word around in videos, articles and in conversation, expecting that it should be obvious that the other party understands what a video brief is all about.

-I’ve come across someone(s) including myself, who had absolutely no idea what a video brief was.
-Common sense would then take a seat and look at the 2 words and just a little bit, I’d think I knew what a video brief was.
-Haha.. sadly I misfired or misunderstood the term quite thoroughly.
+have come across people (including myself, in earlier days) who had absolutely no idea what a video brief really was.
+Common sense would then look at the two words and think, “A video brief… it’s a brief about a video?”
+But sadly, I misfired or misunderstood the term quite thoroughly.

 An uneducated guess I had was that a video brief….
 It’s a brief about a video?
 Does it like give a summary of what your video will contain – kind of like a movie plot?

-A video brief goes beyond ‘a summary of what your video is all about.
+But a video brief goes well beyond “a summary of what your video is all about.”

-It acts as a first real step of communication to your likely production team (because submitting a video brief to them doesn’t mean you both have decided to work together already) or the expert.
+A video brief is a documented, personalised plan — a blueprint from the moment you decide to create a video right through to when you publish it.
+It acts as the first real step of communication with your likely production team (because submitting a video brief to them doesn’t necessarily mean you’ve already agreed to work together).

-We have created a video brief template (you should check it out), that shows you how to actually write up your own video brief without getting crippled by the fear of ‘not knowing’ how something is done.
+We have created a video brief template (you should check it out), that shows you how to write your own video brief without being crippled by the fear of “not knowing how”.

 The brief shows them:

-- Why you want to make and air this video
+• Why do you want to produce and distribute this video

-- What kind of message you want to share
+• What kind of message do you want to share

-- Where you’d like to have the production done
+• Where would you like the production done

-- What kind of media you will use to transmit the finished work
+• What media channels will you use to publish the finished work

-This saves you the headache of moving through the whole process in an uncoordinated fashion with little to no direction, which is bound to arrive with its own kind of complications.
+This saves you the headache of moving through the whole process in an uncoordinated fashion with little to no direction — which inevitably creates complications.
+[UPDATED]

-Let me share with you why I encourage you to write up a video brief, if you have set out to make a video for some distinct reason:
+Let me share with you why I encourage you to write a video brief, if you’re making a video for a specific purpose: [UPDATED]

-- The brief will save you time, because it commands that you know what you’re going to do even before you start.
-You’ve already got a mental picture of what you’re going to do and won’t get easily swayed if a few hiccups happen.
+• It saves you time, because you force yourself to know what you’re going to do before you start.
+You have already formed a mental picture and won’t be easily swayed by distractions or “scope creep”.

-I believe that companies or people with briefs are often more successful in getting the best out of their video projects as compared to the ones who don’t take the time to make one.
+I believe that companies or people who use briefs are often more successful in getting the best results from their video projects than those who don’t take the time to prepare one.

 Let’s get started with items you’ll find in a video brief and the simple ways through which you can actually write up your own!